Find out which possible conditions you may be suffering from by trying our 2-min Guided Pain Assessment Form!

 If you suspect that you have golfer’s elbow, then you should contact NJ Spine & Orthopedic at (855) 586-2615.
 While it may be true that the primary mode of treatment for this condition is pain medication and rest, a trained professional will be able to give you further advice on how to address your injury.
 For example, there are highly specific strengthening and flexibility exercises for golfer’s elbow that our doctors will be able to prescribe to you.

 Being a tendonitis injury, we know that golfer’s elbow occurs due to repetitive strain on certain body parts—in this case, your wrists and fingers.
-Aside from exerting too much force on these structures on a regular basis, you may also find yourself with golfer’s elbow if you exhibit improper lifting or throwing techniques.
-Likewise, if you do not warm up your wrists and fingers appropriately (or at all), you may soon find yourself with this injury.
+Aside from exerting too much force on these structures on a regular basis, you may also find yourself with golfer’s elbow if you exhibit the following:

 But, maybe you don’t play sports at all.
 Sadly, golfer’s elbow may find you at the gym as well.
 For example, if you like to lift heavy weights, you can easily injure the tendons in question.
 Especially if you neglect to use proper lifting technique.